Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Is WhatsApp Secure Compared to Other Apps?

 Yes.
 WhatsApp is secure.
 It uses end-to-end encryption (E2EE) for all messages, calls, photos, and files.
+Only the sender and receiver can read them.
+Even WhatsApp cannot see the content.

 Metadata is not encrypted.
 Only the message content is.